Course Title: Children in Development and Humanitarian Practice

 Assessment will cover both theoretical and practical aspects of your learning.
 You will have the opportunity to tailor your focus to your own specific areas of interest in your professional practice.

-Assessment will take the following form, with details spelled out in course guide (Part B).
+Assessment will take the following form, with details outlined in course guide (Part B).

 Assessment Tasks